aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/set-default-font-name/_index.md

 Be sure to specify the correct page number in `pdfDocument.Pages[1]`.

-### Example source code for Set Default Font Name using Aspose.Words for .NET
+### Example source code for Set Default Font Name using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.